 I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

-If you’re a pregnant woman, you know by now that finding and attaining a good job becomes especially challenging.
+If you’re a pregnant woman, you know by now that finding and keeping a good job becomes especially challenging.

 Despite the fact that this is usually true, making money while pregnant has never been as simple as it is today.